jecksolovyev/com.whitedoc.docs/docs/source/pages/api/templateEnvelopeStructure/templateFields.rst

 - placeholder - field placeholder displayable on template and envelope, length from 0 up to 1024 symbols, if empty on envelope will be displayed field name, optional attribute
 - roleId - id of the role who should fill field on envelope, mandatory attribute
 - optional - boolean, defines if field to be filled in optionally or not on envelope, if not set default value false, optional attribute
-- allow-custom-value - boolean, defines if custom value would be acceptable on envelope, optional attribute
+- allowCustomValue - boolean, defines if custom value would be acceptable on envelope, optional attribute
 - search - boolean, defines if field is searchable on envelope search or not, if not set default value false, optional attribute
 - dictionaryUuid - UUID of dictionary, mandatory attribute
 - columnUuid - UUID of dictionary column, which value should be taken as text value, mandatory attribute